You've just been assigned your first student! Now what?

 Once you have agreed on your first session with the student, register this session on OpenClassrooms.

-Planning your first "Discovery" session
+Planning your first session with a student

 There are two possibilities: